 Not only do most people learn about local businesses online, but 84% of Google users conduct local searches on a regular basis (think “hvac repair near me”).
 Consumers are searching for local information on a regular basis.
 Believe it or not, people are searching for more than just funny videos and pictures of puppies – and it has huge implications for local business.

-Two Primary Ways to Search Locally
+Two Ways to Search for a Local Business

 One way someone might perform a local search is directly on Google Maps – perhaps on the Google Maps app or within their browser.

 This type of search will display around 20 locations on the map and in the left hand sidebar.
 Note that these are not necessarily websites, though many contain a link to the business’s website.